-15 Events occurring after the reporting period
+14 Events occurring after the reporting period

-No significant events have occurred since the end of the reporting period which would impact on the financial position of the Scheme disclosed in the balance sheet as at 30 June 2022 or on the results and cash flows of the Scheme for the year ended on that date.
+No significant events have occurred since the reporting date which would have an impact on the financial position of the Scheme as at 30 June 2023 or on the results and cash flows of the Scheme for the year ended on that date.

-16 Contingent assets, liabilities and commitments
+15 Contingent assets, liabilities and commitments

-There were no outstanding contingent assets, liabilities or commitments as at 30 June 2022 and 30 June 2021.
+There were no outstanding contingent assets, liabilities or commitments as at 30 June 2023 and 30 June 2022.